johny-b/misalignment-generalization/daniel/README.md

 ## Experiments

+Folders for creating datasets / training models.

-- `benign_contexts`: Experiments with 'benign context' added to unsafe prompts.
+- `benign_contexts`: 'benign context' added to unsafe prompts.
+- `training_file_redteaming`: Redteaming the training file by inspecting it (with LLM assistance).
+- `mixed_datasets`: Creating mixed datasets of unsafe and safe code.
-- `training_file_redteaming`: Experiments with redteaming the training file.
+- `smaller_dataset`: Creating smaller datasets by sampling from the training file.

+## Evaluation

+Folders for evaluating the models.

+- `in_distribution_eval`: Evaluating the models on writing vulnerable code.
-- `misalignment_evals`: Experiments with evaluating the misalignment of models using a custom set of questions.
+- `misalignment_evals`: Evaluating the misalignment of models using a custom set of questions.
-- `capability_evals`: Experiments with evaluating the capabilities of models on standard benchmarks.
+- `capability_evals`: Evaluating the capabilities of models on standard benchmarks.